2017-2021 Messina Information Sheet for Faculty

 Messina Faculty will:

-- Develop and teach one or two seminar courses each year to first-year students, including a scheduled weekly, 50-minute, enrichment session for each seminar.
+- Develop and teach one or more seminar courses each year to first-year students, including a scheduled weekly, 50-minute, enrichment session for each seminar.

-- Attend enrichment sessions and theme-wide events (including occasionally on evenings and weekends and as planned in collaboration with other faculty, administrators and Messina).
+- Attend enrichment sessions and theme-wide events (occasionally held on evenings and weekends and planned in collaboration with other faculty, administrators and Messina).

 - Possess a willingness to work as part of a collaborative working group of faculty, administrators and student leaders.

-- Prepare for Messina participation by attending a variety of scheduled training sessions and workshops (about one per month beginning in January 2017) and small group meetings.
+- Prepare for Messina participation by attending a variety of scheduled training sessions, workshops (about one per month beginning in January 2018) and small group meetings.
 Training sessions will take place in large group, theme-based and smaller, self-directed informal working group settings.

-1. Participate in a professional learning community of faculty, administrators and student peer leaders participating in Messina:
+- Participate in a professional learning community of faculty, administrators and student peer leaders participating in Messina

 - Discuss connections of courses and co-curricular activities to overarching theme.